LeonN534/Dark-Minimalist/README.md

   <img src="assets/palette/samples/contrast.png" width="400">
 </p>

-Dark Minimalist is a dark color palette that aims to provide strong distinguishable colors without tiring the eyes, so you can work in your projects for long periods.
-This repository contains the colors used and all the ports for programs that allow color customizations.
+Dark Minimalist is a dark color palette that aims to provide strong distinguishable colors that not tire the eyes, so you can work in your projects for long periods of time.
+This repository contains the colors used in the palette and the ports for all the programs that allow color customizations.

 ## 🎨 Colors